-“Your challenge if you choose accept it …”
+“Your mission if you choose accept it …”

-Last year, we challenged everyone to secure a minimum of $250 in donations.
-You crushed it with an average of $295 per ride.
-This year, we’re raising the bar by challenging every rider to raise at least $300.
+Last year, we challenged everyone to secure a minimum of $300 in donations.
+This year, we’re raising the bar by challenging every rider to raise at least $350.

 We are here to help!